 4. Create and edit MIDI

-Ableton Live offers a big variety of devices such as Analog, Drum Rack, Impulse, Operator and more.
-After you add the instrument to your MIDI channel you create the clips.
+Ableton Live offers a wide variety of devices such as Analog, Drum Rack, Impulse, Operator, and more.
+After you add the instrument to your MIDI channel, you create the clips.
 MIDI clips are created with the help of your computer keyboard.
-However, if you want a more natural way to produce music check the best MIDI keyboards and the best cheap MIDIs for limited budgets.
-Change NOTE position, velocity, quantization and overdubbing are standard procedures of all productions.
+However, if you want a more natural way to produce music, check the best MIDI keyboards and the best cheap MIDIs for limited budgets.
+Change NOTE position, velocity, quantization, and overdubbing are standard procedures of all productions.

 5. Recording audio